UpQuark/Samplayer-Example-Project/Readme.md

 ## Getting Started
-* Ensure you have [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed on your system, (ideally via [NVM](https://github.com/nvm-sh/nvm), because it's great) Samplayer requires NPM 16 or greater.
+* Ensure you have [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed on your system, (ideally via [NVM](https://github.com/nvm-sh/nvm), because it's great).
+Samplayer requires NPM 16 or greater.
 * Navigate to `/Frontend` and run `npm install` and `npm start`.
 This project does not include a yarn.lock file and so your mileage with Yarn may vary.